Peel Ring Of Lumphanan

 History, tourist information, and nearby accommodation

-There are no remains at Lumphanan beyond the motte and sizeable earthwork defenses; no stone remnants of any buildings.
-The site is located in a peaceful farming area, and seems somehow lost in time.
+There are no remains at Lumphanan beyond the motte and sizeable earthwork defences; no stone remnants of any buildings.
+The site is located in a peaceful farming area and seems somehow lost in time.

-Lumphanan itself is strongly connected with one of Scotland's most famous kings, MacBeth.
-Not the MacBeth that Shakespeare embellished and villified beyond all recognition, but the real MacBeth, who ruled from 1040–1057.
-A contemporary account records that MacBeth was killed, not at Dunsinane, as Shakespeare would have it, but here at Lumphanan.
+Lumphanan itself is strongly connected with one of Scotland's most famous kings, Macbeth.
+Not the Macbeth that Shakespeare embellished and vilified beyond all recognition, but the real Macbeth, who ruled from 1040–1057.
+A contemporary account records that Macbeth was killed, not at Dunsinane, as Shakespeare would have it, but here at Lumphanan.